-Selection and Entry Guide for the 2018 US Youth Sailing Championship, outlining NEW process and timeline.
+Selection and Entry Guide for the 2019 US Youth Sailing Championship

-Introduction: This guide is intended for sailors interested in entering the 2018 US Youth Sailing Championship, to be held on June 23-27 at the Carolina Yacht Club in Wrightsville Beach, NC.
-The selection and entry process has been updated for 2018 with the goal of a simpler, more streamlined process.
-The two main changes to the process are: (1) sailors who have gained entry via an Early Acceptance event no longer need to fill out the application, they simply need to register to confirm their entry and (2) the application itself for those applying via resume has been simplified.
+Introduction: This guide is intended for sailors interested in entering the 2019 US Youth Sailing Championship, to be held on June 21-25 at the Little Egg Harbor Yacht Club in Beach Haven, NJ.
+The selection and entry process was updated in 2018 with the goal of a simpler, more streamlined process.
+The two main changes to the process were: (1) sailors who gained entry via an Early Acceptance event do not need to fill out the application, they simply need to register to confirm their entry and (2) the application itself for those applying via resume has been simplified.
 Please refer to the Notice of Race (NoR) for full event details.
 Section 5 of the NoR describes the selection and entry process.

-The application form has been simplified for 2018, but sailors are still encouraged to be as thorough as possible when filling out the application.
+Sailors are encouraged to be as thorough as possible when filling out the application.
 The selectors are particularly interested in the description of the training plan.